isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-flea-treatment-for-puppies.markdown

 - Environmentally friendly  no pollution.
 - Fast killing and Can treat cats and kittens.
 - Not harmful to kids and is easy to use.
-- Pleasant scent and Non-staining.
+- Pleasant scent andÂ Non-staining.
 - It can be used for home flea treatment.
 Cons:
 - Requires multiple applications.